MUtils-MC/MChallenge/.github/assets/README-Modrinth.md

 🏷️ **Tags**
 - `Medium` - Slightly more difficult than normal Minecraft but still very doable
-- `Force` - You receive a task and are forced to finish it to proceed
+- `Force` - You receive a task and are forced to finish it to proceed<br>*Currently requires full access*
 </details><details><summary><b>No Double Kills</b> ▪ <img src='https://mutils.net/images/mc/grab/rendered/repeater.png' width='18'></summary>
 You are not allowed to kill the same mob twice in a row